OpenEvalProject/evals/manuscripts/elife-37325/v2/manuscript.md

 These animals were previously tested on a within-session concurrent discrimination learning task (unpublished) and a previous study using the current reinforcer devaluation task with systemic drug administration (Waguespack et al., 2018).

-## Apparatus and materials
+### Apparatus and materials

 The monkeys were trained in a Wisconsin General Testing Apparatus located in a darkened sound-shielded room.
 The test tray, which was located at the level of the floor of the monkey transport cage, contained two food wells spaced 18 cm apart (center to center) on the midline of the tray.
 The wells were 25 mm in diameter and 5 mm deep.
 The stimuli were 80 junk objects that differed widely in shape, size, color, and texture.

-## Food reinforcers
+### Food reinforcers

 We selected two highly palatable foods that are commonly used as reinforcers across laboratories for this task: fruit snacks and peanuts (Málková et al., 1997; Izquierdo and Murray, 2010; Wellman et al., 2005).
 Food one was a fruit snack (Sharkbites; General Mills) and food two was half of a honey roasted peanut (Planters; Kraft Foods).
 Animals did not receive these food reinforcers outside of the context of this task (e.g., as enrichment or reinforcers for other tasks).

-## Behavioral training and testing
+### Behavioral training and testing

 Monkeys were trained on the task, as described previously (Málková et al., 1997).

-## Concurrent visual discrimination
+### Concurrent visual discrimination

 The animals were first trained on a set of 40 object-discrimination problems.
 The objects were placed over the food wells; the monkey could only see and retrieve the food by displacing an object.
 In each of the 40 object pairs, one object (S+) was baited with a food reinforcer and the other was unbaited (S−).
 Half of the S+ objects were baited with fruit snacks and the other half baited with peanuts, intermixed within a session.
 The S+ and S− assignment of the objects, the order of the object pairs, and the food reinforcer paired with particular objects remained constant across days; however, the left–right positions of the S+ object was pseudorandomized.
 The intertrial interval between the presentations of two consecutive pairs was 20 s.
 The monkeys were trained at a rate of one session per day, 5 d a week, until they reached criterion, which was set at a mean of 90% correct responses or better over five consecutive days (i.e., 180 or more correct responses of 200).
 During the course of this training animals learned, incidentally, the food-object association.

-## Probe sessions
+### Probe sessions

 Upon reaching criterion on the concurrent visual discrimination, the animals’ choices of objects were assessed in probe sessions, in which only baited objects (S+) were used.
 For each probe session, the 40 S+ objects were randomly assigned to create 20 pairs of probe trials, each offering a choice between an object baited with fruit snack and an object baited with peanut.
 The left-right position of the object-food pairs was randomized within a session and across days.

 On each probe trial, the animal was allowed to select one of the two objects and retrieve the food reward.
 By repeating this for each of the 20 pairs of probe trials, this allowed for the assessment of baseline preference (Figure 2F and Figure 2J) for object-food pairs.
 Animals typically choose more objects baited with one type of food reward (e.g., Food 1) over those baited with the other type (e.g., Food 2).
 Those chosen in higher numbers are considered ‘preferred’.
+Baseline preference ratio was calculated with the following equation:

+$$
+F_{preferred}/F_{total}
+$$

-Baseline preference ratio was calculated with the following equation:Fpreferred/Ftotalwhere the number of objects chosen with preferred primary reinforcer were divided by the total number of objects chosen.
+where the number of objects chosen with preferred primary reinforcer were divided by the total number of objects chosen.

 Other probe sessions (sated probe; see below) were preceded by a devaluation procedure, in which the monkey was allowed to consume one of the two food rewards to satiation (selective satiation).

-## Selective satiation
+### Selective satiation

 To experimentally induce ‘devaluation’ of one reinforcer, animals were subjected to selective satiation.
 Selective satiation sessions were conducted >14 hr after the last feeding.
 During the satiation procedure, a food box attached to the monkey’s home cage was filled with one of the two food reinforcers (either food 1 or food 2) of a measured quantity.
 The monkey was allowed to eat the food for 15 min, at which point the experimenter re-entered the room and checked the amount of food eaten.
 If the monkey consumed all of the initially offered food, the experimenter gave the monkey more food.
 This was repeated until the animal did not take additional food over a five minute period.
 At that time, the remaining food was removed and measured.
 In all cases, 30 min was a sufficient time to complete this procedure.
 After selective satiation, animals were tested in the probe sessions as described above.

 Typically-responding animals will shift behavior such that objects associated with the sated (devalued) food are rejected in favor of the objects associated with the non-sated (non-devalued) food.
 This results in a clear shift in the preference score toward the objects associated with the non-devalued food.
 Each object was presented only once during the probe session, so that the assessment was uncontaminated by new learning.
 Therefore, the rejection of an object associated with the sated food is an indication that the devaluation of the food was cognitively transferred to the object.

 In a counterbalanced manner, this procedure was repeated for each of the two foods for each test condition.
 Data across these two devaluation sessions for each condition were used to evaluate the magnitude of devaluation, which was assessed by measuring the proportion shifted, previously described (Murray et al., 2015).
+Proportion shifted was calculated according to the formula:

+$$
+Proportionshifted=[(F1_{N}−F1_{D})+[(F2_{N}−F2_{D})]/(F1_{N}−F2_{N})
+$$

-Proportion shifted was calculated according to the formula:Proportionshifted=[(F1N−F1D)+[(F2N−F2D)]/(F1N−F2N)where F1N is the number of objects baited with fruit snacks chosen during the baseline probe, F1D is the number objects baited with fruit snack chosen during the sated probe, F2N is the number of objects baited with peanuts chosen during the baseline probe and F2D is the number of objects baited with peanuts chosen during the sated probe.
+where F1N is the number of objects baited with fruit snacks chosen during the baseline probe, F1D is the number objects baited with fruit snack chosen during the sated probe, F2N is the number of objects baited with peanuts chosen during the baseline probe and F2D is the number of objects baited with peanuts chosen during the sated probe.

 The amount of food consumed during the selective satiation experiments is shown in Supplementary file 1a.

-## Cranial infusion platform
+### Cranial infusion platform

 Prior to training on the task, each monkey was implanted with a head post and a stereotaxically positioned infusion chamber.
 The chamber allowed a removable injector, fitted with an infusion cannula of adjustable length to be inserted into predetermined sites in the brain through the guiding channels of a grid.
 The rectangular chamber (38 mm length x 51 mm width) was covered with a removable top that was secured with four screws.
 For drug infusions, the top was removed and a grid was inserted to provide guiding channels for the placement of the injector and cannula.
 The grid (25 mm length, 41 mm width) contained 2 mm - length guiding channels set 1 mm apart (center to center).
 Surgery was performed as previously described (Murray et al., 2015).

 A custom-built telescoping injector made of polyethylene terephthalate polyester (Elmeco Engineering) was designed to fit snugly into the infusion grid and allowed for sub-millimeter adjustment of infusion cannula (27 ga stainless steel tubing) length (Wellman et al., 2005; West et al., 2011).
 Thus, our final spatial resolution for infusion targeting was 2 mm in the anteroposterior and mediolateral planes, and 0.25 mm in the dorsal-ventral plane.

-## Magnetic resonance imaging
+### Magnetic resonance imaging

 Postoperatively, each monkey received one or more T1-weighted scans to determine and/or verify the coordinates for the infusion sites.
 Scans were conducted as previously described (Wellman et al., 2005; West et al., 2011) with an effective resolution of 0.25 × 0.25 × 0.25 mm.
 To calculate infusion site coordinates, a dilute gadolinium solution was instilled into the chamber.
 Gadolinium contrast allowed for the detection of the position of each of the guide channels within the infusion grid.
 To verify the volume of diffusion of the infused solution, we infused 1 ul (5 nmol) of an MRI contrast agent, gadolinium (5 mM solution diluted in sterile saline; Magnevist) as previously described.
 The resolution of this scan was 1 mm x 1 mm x 1 mm.
 The range of diffusion visualized in MRI sections was limited to a diameter of 3 mm at 60 min after infusion, in agreement with previous gadolinium imaging in our laboratory and others (Forcelli et al., 2014; Krauze et al., 2005; Fiandaca et al., 2009).

-## Experimental procedure
+### Experimental procedure

 For each drug, we evaluated performance in the: (Málková et al., 1997) Object Probe [baseline probe, sated probe], (2) Consummatory Probe, (Timbie and Barbas, 2015) Baseline Preference, and (4) Concurrent Visual Discrimination.
 For Object and Consummatory Probe tests, we compared performance after drug infusion with matched saline (or sham) infusions.
 For baseline preference and concurrent visual discrimination, performance was compared to non-injected baselines.